VIBE: Can a VLM Read the Room?

 Our diagnostic process proceeds in three steps.
 First we conduct a diagnostic analysis over the emotion recognition task in conversational videos (see Sec.~\ref{sec:ep}) by evaluating the contribution of the visual modality.
 While offering limited (often negative) contribution when fusing the modalities directly, we note an interesting finding - when visual cues derived from the VLM augment the conversational transcript, they can lead to improved performance.
 This improvement is not guaranteed and careful tuning is needed, indicating that these cues or inferences made over them are noisy.
 Second, through human evaluation we separate between noisy cues (i.e., hallucinated) vs. misinterpreted cues (see Sec.~\ref{sec:vsp-analysis}).
 We curate a dataset, VIBE (VSP Inference of Behavior and Emotion), consisting of 994 unique instances of the VSP Inference task.
 We benchmark several VLMs on our dataset, and we compare model performances to human performance on the dataset, revealing that humans outperform the best VLM by 17.2\% in accuracy.
 This indicates that VSP Inference--and not only hallucination--is an important limitation that VLMs struggle with.
 We perform analyses to elucidate exactly which kinds of social visual cues are hallucinated, misinterpreted, or uninformative.
 Specifically, we see that the most common failure mode on a downstream emotion recognition task is \emph{misinterpretation}, particularly among subtle facial movements like \emph{gaze and eye behavior} and \emph{furrowed brows} (Sec.~\ref{sec:vsp-analysis}).
 Our contributions are:

 \begin{enumerate}[itemsep=0pt, topsep=0pt] \item Expose the VSP inference gap in VLMs.
-Propose a task and dataset that isolates the gap and provides a tool for measuring it.\footnote{We will release the dataset under MIT license.} \item Analyze how the effects of this gap influence performance on a downstream social science task (emotion recognition).
+Propose a task and dataset that isolates the gap and provides a tool for measuring it.\footnote{dataset: https://huggingface.co/datasets/taniarini/vibe} \item Analyze how the effects of this gap influence performance on a downstream social science task (emotion recognition). \end{enumerate}